LAOS TRAVEL GUIDE

 VISA AND BORDER FORMALITIES

-Due to the current situation of COVID-19 pandemic and to raise the level of prevention, Lao government has issued a number of pre-caution steps that only curtained people are allowed to enter the countries mainly Business operators, International students, Family.
-Tourist visa is not yet available at this stage (Last updated on September 2020).
+Due to the current situation of COVID-19 pandemic and to raise the level of prevention, Lao government has issued a number of pre-caution steps that only certain people are allowed to enter the countries mainly Business investors, Diplomats, International students, Family.
+Those who enter Laos need to complete their 14days mandatory quarantine in one of the designated facilities.
+At this time, vaccination against COVID-19 does not change this quarantine requirement.
+You may be required to pay for the costs of your quarantine.
+NOTE: Tourist visa is not yet available at this stage (Last updated on March 2021).

 There are three different ways that you can obtain tourist visa to LAOS: